ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ##### Adding VM OS, System and Hard Disk Settings

-Set the base configuration for the following conponents:
+Set the base configuration for the following components using personal preferences:

 - OS settings
 - System settings